 This research is conducted as part of the researchers' interest and curiosity toward the success of accounting education in Indonesia in implementing the values of professionalism for their students.
-It is aimed to replicate the study by Fleming et al (2009) who investigated whether the moral judgment of accounting students is different when faced by ethical dilemmas in the field of audit and in the context of corporate accounting.
+It is aimed to replicate the study by Fleming et al (2009) who invescounting students is different when faced by ethical dilemmas in the field of audit and in the context of corporate accounting.
 The absence of research on this issue in Indonesia, leading the researchers wishes to replicate this study.